• Skip to primary navigation

 As the most common cloud of the middle atmosphere, you’ll easily recognise altocumulus clouds as white or grey patches dotting across the sky in rounded masses and rolls.
 They are often in parallel bands and can have a cotton wool appearance – in fact, they’re sometimes referred to as “sheep backs”.

-Typically a feature on the warm, humid mornings of summer, the altocumulus cloud can signal an impending thunderstorm.
-Altocumulus clouds can also be a sign of an approaching cold front or can signal a return to cooler temperatures after a spell of significant warmth or heat.
+Typically a feature on summer's warm, humid mornings, the altocumulus cloud can signal an impending thunderstorm.
+Altocumulus clouds can also signify an approaching cold front or a return to cooler temperatures after a spell of significant warmth or heat.

-The stratocumulus and altocumulus clouds are commonly mistaken for one another, and while altocumulus clouds are much higher in the sky, we’ve a handy tip for you to be able to tell the difference.
+The stratocumulus and altocumulus clouds are commonly mistaken for one another.
+While altocumulus clouds are much higher in the sky, we have a handy tip for you to be able to tell the difference.
 Place your hand up to the sky and measure the size of the cloud against your thumb – if it fits, it’s altocumulus.
 If the cloud is more fist-sized, it’s most likely stratocumulus.

 Nimbostratus

-These thick clouds are dark and grey, extending from both the low and middle layers of the atmosphere.
-Their density is enough to block out the sun, and they are regarded as the ‘continuous rain cloud’.
+These thick clouds are dark and grey, extending from the atmosphere's low and middle layers.
+Their density is enough to block the sun and is regarded as the ‘continuous rain cloud’.
 A feature on those long, dark rainy days, you’ll sometimes see the cloud base lower into the low level of cloud as rain or snow continues to fall across a widespread area.

 Altostratus